Skip to content

 In many cases, such as when submitting forms, handling refreshes from WebSocket, or for any other reason, you will need to trigger navigations programmatically.

-This is done using the router API.
+This is done using the router navigation API.

 ts